opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 ![TSVB Data Options](/assets/media/blog-images/2024-05-07-opentelemetry-metrics-visualization/tsvb_data-options.png){:class="img-centered"}

 We can re-aggregate the data of this timeline by a cumulative sum.
-This yields the cpu time spent in the selected interval.
+This yields the CPU time spent in the selected interval.
 Let us also switch the graph type to "Top N".

 ![TSVB Data Cumulative](/assets/media/blog-images/2024-05-07-opentelemetry-metrics-visualization/tsvb_data-cumulative.png){:class="img-centered"}

 Now we have an ordered bar chart of our top 10 pods (we need to adjust the number of options in the group by).

-We have now created two different visualizations of pod cpu utilization.
+We have now created two different visualizations of pod CPU utilization.
 We can save our visualizations at any point in time and add them to dashboards, that combine multiple visualizations.
 TSVB allows to configure, whether global filters should be respected or not.
 This allows to embed the visualizations into larger scenarios sharing filters.